CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

     * Code is located in the files src/View.java, src/Shop.java, src/PowerUp.java, and src/ClientList.java.

 #### Miguel

+Sprint 1:
 * Shop implementation.
 Player can use the shop to buy upgrades with the money they have earned in game.
   * Code is found in the src folder as shop.java.
 * In game achievements that we could add; See Research/game_achievements.txt.
 * Statistics that we can keep track of and provide; See Research/statistics_research.txt.
 * Time base objects that could reward or hurt the player; See Research/tbo_research.txt.

+Sprint 2:
+* Stats implementation.
+Player can keep up with their stats; Code is found in the src folder as Stats.java
+* Achievements implementation.
+Player can view their progress by completing achievements.
+Code is found is the src folder as Achievements.java
+* Achievements list implementation.
+Create achievements list for the player to complete.
+Code is found is the src folder as AchievementsList.java
+* Feature: Get the achievements to update whenever the player completes it. it changes from red text to green text when achievement is completed.

 #### Sergio
 * Level calculation.
 Fuction calculates players level and updates continuously as player clicks.